gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ### Enhance CTI with ATT&CK Data

-The SOC and Incident Response Teams may gather data on specific techniques and tactics used in active incidents.
+The SOC and incident response teams may gather data on specific techniques and tactics used in active incidents.
 This ATT&CK-based data can be fed back into the strategic CTI program to:
 - Adjust priorities based on real-world observed techniques.
 - Update risk registers with specific ATT&CK techniques tied to your organization`s threat model.

 Example: If a SOC identifies Credential Dumping (T1003) during an attack, this can help the strategic CTI team understand that attackers may focus on exploiting credential storage weaknesses in the future.
-This could lead to strategic investments in strengthening Multi-factor Authentication (MFA) across critical systems.
+This could lead to strategic investments in strengthening Multi-factor Authentication (MFA).

 ### Alignment with CISO & Executive Reporting